Samith10/Samith10/README.md

 ## Outside Work

-I play football, watch F1, read pretty much everything that piques my interest/crosses my path(Tell me of your recs!), and like understanding how things work.
+I play football, watch F1, read pretty much everything that piques my interest/crosses my path(Give me some recs!), and like understanding how things work.
 Both taking apart problems mentally and tinkering with systems to see what makes them tick.

 **Email:** samithprabhu@gmail.com
 **LinkedIn:** [linkedin.com/in/samith-prabhu](https://linkedin.com/in/samith-prabhu)